-How to use these triads to add flavor to your power chord riffs
+How to use guitar triads to add flavor to your power chord riffs

 As a template, we’ll use a riff made of just a succession of power chords, some of which I will later substitute with major and minor triads.

-The next riff, has exactly the same chords and rhythm as the riff above, except that I substitute the power chord of G with a G major triad, and the power chord of E with an E major triad.
+The next riff, has exactly the same guitar chords and rhythm as the riff above, except that I substitute the power chord of G with a G major triad and the power chord of E with an E major triad.

 In the next riff, I’m changing the power chord of A to an A minor triad, and the C and D power chords to C and D major triads.
-This, ones again, gives a different flavor to the riff.
+This, once again, gives a different flavor to the guitar riff.